 As soon as they arrived, I knew I made a solid choice.

 6-Inch Moc Toe Golden Fox Boots Review: Materials

 Golden Fox uses quality materials.
 The Moc Toe has a full-grain leather upper that came well-conditioned, even slightly tumbled.
-They took no time at all to break-in.
-They also feature a pigskin collar, which felt extremely comfortable across the back of my legs—a place that I found other boots failed for me.
+They took no time at all to break in.
+They also feature a pigskin collar, which felt extremely comfortable across the back of my legs—a place where I found other boots failed for me.
 Best yet, Golden Fox uses Goodyear welt construction, so replacing the soles when I wore them out wouldn’t be an issue (or so I thought).

 6-Inch Moc Toe Golden Fox Boots Review: Speed Hooks